blackmann/mangobase/website/guide/hooks.md

 ```

 :::info
-You can see more varied examples from here: https://github.com/blackmann/mangobase/blob/master/base/src/hooks.ts
+You can see more varied examples from [here](https://github.com/blackmann/mangobase/blob/master/base/src/hooks.ts).
 :::

 ### App level hooks